rfl-urbaniak/backtesting/_drafts/backtesting.md

 #library(xts)
 ```

-Next, get the most recent data on US500 (because I’ll use it for the
-example), rename the columns for later use, take a peek, check how many
-days have been recorded, rename the wole dataset as `US500full`, pick
-the first 2800 days for training and optimization (call it `US500`) and
-keep the remaining dates for testing as `US500test`.
+Next, get the most recent data on US500 (because I'll use it for the example), rename the columns for later use, take a peek, check how many days have been recorded, rename the wole dataset as `US500full`, pick the first 2800 days for training and optimization (call it `US500`) and keep the remaining dates for testing as `US500test`.

 ``` r
 getSymbols(Symbols = "^GSPC", src = "yahoo")